The Ultimate Guide to Attic Cleaning and Insulation: Boost Home Health & Save Money

 The best type depends on your needs:

 • Spray Foam: Ever walked into a room and felt a blast of hot air hit you in the face, even though the AC’s supposedly doing its thing?
 Spray foam insulation might be your saving grace.
-It expands to fill every little crack or gap, which means that blazing outdoor heat stays where it belongs—outside.
-If you live in a place that regularly hits triple-digit temps, you’ll notice the difference fast.
-Sure, it can be a bit pricier than some other options, but the payoff in comfort (and lower bills) usually makes it worth every penny.

 Pro Tip: Look for ENERGY STAR-rated products to maximize savings.